When talking about building muscle, many people have some dissent on how long a workout should last for optimal muscle growth.

 Then you may need more relaxed and longer training.

-However, motivation is one of the most significant factors that, especially for beginners, decide if you’re gonna be able to maintain the current frequency.
+However, motivation is one of the most significant factors that, especially for beginners, decide if you’re going to win this game or not.

 90% of people can achieve their goals with 45-60 minutes of strength training per workout.